 I heard the compostable plastic bags were accepted in the green carts, did that change?

-Compostable plastic bags are currently NOT accepted in the City’s green carts.We are planning to accept compostable plastic bags after we transition to city-wide service in 2023, but they are NOT accepted today.
+Compostable plastic bags are NOT accepted in the City’s green carts unless they are BPI-certified.

-The food waste is creating too much smell/order.
+What if the food waste in the cart is creating too much of a smell/odour?

 Here are some tips to prevent odours and pests in the warmer months: